reidfalconer/15D019_exercise/Exercise_1.md

 What does this tell you upfront about your ability to estimate price elasticities?

-##### 4. Price plots: Construct time-series plots of sales and prices for Hellmans in the Central division and for Jewel (i.e. weeks on the X-axis, prices and unit-sales on the Y-axis).
+##### 4. Price plots: Construct time-series plots of sales and prices for Hellman's in the Central division and for Jewel (i.e. weeks on the X-axis, prices and unit-sales on the Y-axis).
 Repeat the exercise for Kraft.
 Describe the differences or similarities between Kraft and Hellman's pricing policies in each account. {.tabset}

-###### Hellmans
+###### Hellman's
 <img src="Exercise_1_files/figure-html/unnamed-chunk-7-1.png" style="display: block; margin: auto;" />

 ###### Kraft
 <img src="Exercise_1_files/figure-html/unnamed-chunk-8-1.png" style="display: block; margin: auto;" />

-##### 5. Scatter-plots: Construct scatter-plots of sales versus prices for Hellmans in the Central division and for Jewel (i.e. prices on the Y-axis, unit-sales on the X-axis).
+##### 5. Scatter-plots: Construct scatter-plots of sales versus prices for Hellman's in the Central division and for Jewel (i.e. prices on the Y-axis, unit-sales on the X-axis).
 Repeat the exercise for Kraft.
 Is there evidence for a negatively sloped demand-curve in the data?
 Eye-balling these plots, does demand appear more elastic in the Central Region or at Jewel (for either Hellman's or Kraft)? {.tabset}

-###### Hellmans
+###### Hellman's
 <img src="Exercise_1_files/figure-html/unnamed-chunk-9-1.png" style="display: block; margin: auto;" />

 ###### Kraft